variejs/docs/authentication.md

 ### Cooke Driver

 The cookie driver is your most basic driver in that it will try to fetch the user.
-If it cannot fetch the user we know they are not logged in and will send them back to their login page.
+If it cannot fetch the user the application knows they are not logged in and will send them back to their login page.

+// TODO - describe more

 ### Jwt Driver

 The JWT driver uses local storage to keep track of authentication, this allow to check if the token is there and try to fetch the user.
 If it cannot fetch the user it will send them back to their login page.

+// TODO - describe more

 ### Custom Drivers